Water Quality Reports

 Action Level (AL): The concentration of a contaminant that, if exceeded, triggers treatment or other requirements that a water system must follow.

-Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
+Maximum Contaminant Level (MCL): The highest level of contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

 Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected health risk.
 MCLGs allow for a margin of safety.

-Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
+Maximum Residual Disinfectant Level (MRDL): The highest level of disinfectant allowed in drinking water.
 There is convincing evidence that the addition of a disinfectant is necessary for the control of microbial contaminants.

 Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected health risk.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-Parts per million (ppm) or Milligrams per liter (mg/l) – one part by weight of analyte to 1 million parts by weight of the water sample.
+Parts per million (ppm) or Milligrams per liter (mg/l)– one part by weight of analyte to 1 million parts by weight of the water sample.

 Parts per billion (ppb) or Micrograms per liter (μg/l) – one part by weight of analyte to 1 billion parts by weight of the water sample.